dlambert13/silver-system/README.md

 based on http://arxiv.org/abs/1412.6856

-todo before use:
-- download test dataset (val256_color.zip) from
-- place it in a "datasets" folder
+the scripts will look for images in folders within a "datasets" folder